-Just because these servers are labelled general purpose does not mean that they are slow or underperforming.
-Our SSDs backed servers are ultra-fast, no matter what resources you allocate.
+Just because these servers are labeled general purpose does not mean that they are slow or underperforming.
+Our SSD-backed servers are ultra-fast, no matter what resources you allocate.
 You can purchase a VPS for as little as $10 per month, and you might be surprised how powerful the smallest plan works out.
 If using Linux, the servers are more than powerful enough to run WordPress, cPanel, and basic MySQL applications.

 The general purpose plan goes up to 64GB RAM, 20vCPU and 650GB SSD.
 These kinds of resources are powerful enough for enterprise-grade Docker installations, backup servers, or even powerful SQL database servers.

 A VPS optimized for storage does exactly as the name suggests; you not only have access to dedicated, high-performance professional SSD hardware, but also can allocate up to 4TB of SSD storage to your VPS.